Dr. Lauren N. Henley

 Profile

-Dr. Lauren Henley is a historian whose research examines youthfulness, race, gender, religion, and crime in the late nineteenth and early twentieth centuries.
-In general, she considers how Black women and girls became both the victims of and perpetrators of violent crimes in the rural industrial South.
+Dr. Lauren Henley is a historian whose research focuses on violent crime in the late nineteenth and early twentieth centuries.
+She investigates how age, race, gender, and religion contribute to perceptions of criminality in the South and West.

-Henley's work has appeared in the Journal of African American History and Souls: A Critical Journal of Black Politics, Culture, and Society.
-She serves as a reviewer for academic journals and textbook supplements.
+Henley is the author of Inquisition for Blood: The Making of a Black Female Serial Killer in the Jim Crow South.
+Her work has appeared in the Journal of African American History and Souls: A Critical Journal of Black Politics, Culture, and Society.
+She also serves as a reviewer for academic journals and textbook supplements.

 Expand All-